1.1 – Module Orientation

 1.3 – International Currency market (Forex)

-Internationally, the notional currency trading volume is massive and needs a moment to digest the figure.
+Internationally, the national currency trading volume is massive and needs a moment to digest the figure.
 As per the April 2013 survey conducted by ‘Bank of International Settlement’ (BIS) the size of International Markets stands at $5.4 Trillion!
 Here is the link for the detailed report.
 My guess is we could be close to $5.8 – 6 Trillion as of April 2016.
-If you can imagine, this is roughly 20% higher than the entire Indian annual GDP that gets traded on a daily basis!
+If you can imagine, this is roughly 20% higher than the entire Indian annual GDP that gets traded daily!

-Probably what really contributes to such massive trading is the fact that currency markets chases the Sun.
+Probably what really contributes to such massive trading is the fact that currency markets chase the Sun.
 Currencies are traded across all the major markets, and information flows seamlessly.

-To understand what I mean, keep the Indian markets as reference and think about it – before Indian markets are open, the Australian, Japanese, Hong Kong, and Singapore markets are open.
-In fact we get some overlap with these markets.
+To understand what I mean, keep the Indian markets as a reference and think about it.
+Before Indian markets are open, the Australian, Japanese, Hong Kong, and Singapore markets are open.
+In fact, we get some overlap with these markets.
 While the Southeast market closes, Indian markets would have just warmed up with Middle Eastern markets opening up.
-This leads to the European markets opening up – London, Frankfurt, and Paris being the financial nerve center of the Europe.
-In fact Indian markets are situated in a sweet spot as our time zone overlaps with major Southeast Asian markets and the European markets.
-Finally the US markets open, followed by the Japanese markets and the cycle continues 24 hours a day, 6 days a week!
+This leads to the European markets opening up – London, Frankfurt, and Paris being the financial nerve centre of Europe.
+In fact, Indian markets are situated in a sweet spot as our time zone overlaps with major Southeast Asian markets and the European markets.
+Finally, the US markets open, followed by the Japanese markets, and the cycle continues 24 hours a day, 6 days a week!

 Having said that, the most active time for currencies is when the US, UK, Japanese, and Australian markets are open.
 This is when the order flow gets brimful.

-Unlike Equity markets, the participation in Forex is not just restricted to investors and traders.
-The participants in the Foreign Exchange (Forex) markets are many – Central Banks, Corporate, Banks, Travelers, and of course traders.
-Each of these participants have their own agenda while participating in the Forex markets.
-For example the corporate maybe buying/selling USD to hedge their order book, and a traveler maybe buying USD for his travel expense.
-While the trader maybe just speculating on the movement of the currency.
-Obviously since participation comes in from many quarters, the volumes are driven up.
+Unlike Equity markets, participation in Forex is not just restricted to investors and traders.
+The participants in the Foreign Exchange (Forex) markets are many – Central Banks, Corporate, Banks, Travelers, and of course, traders.
+Each of these participants has their own agenda while participating in the Forex markets.
+For example, the corporate may be buying/selling USD to hedge their order book, and a traveller maybe buying USD for his travel expense.
+At the same time, the trader may be just speculating on the movement of the currency.
+Obviously, since participation comes in from many quarters, the volumes are driven up.
 More so, Forex trading is highly leveraged, hence the notional value appears large.

 1.4 – Currency Pairs and quotes